Skip to main content

 A junior technologist can be a shadow or a secondary, but won’t be a primary.

-A technologist apprentice will only fulfil the shadow role, and will be limited to Production Deploy access.
-However, if they are confident, they can request to be added to the secondary role and given Production Admin access, at their Line Manager’s discretion.
+A technologist apprentice will only fulfil the shadow role.
+However, if they are confident, they can (at their Line Manager’s discretion) go through the process to get Production Admin access, at which point they can request to be added to the secondary role.

 Shift swaps, working patterns and sickness